Tech Schools encourage students to explore their interests, and discover how far their passions can take them in education and life.

-Tech Schools will provide engaging discovery and “taster” programs for Years 7 to 10 to build their awareness and understanding of the many exciting training, work and career possibilities in their future.
-These educational programs and master classes will inspire and engage students through interactive learning using leading-edge technology, and teaching programs focused on discovery, innovation and learning by inquiry.
+Tech Schools will provide engaging discovery and “taster” programs for Years 7 to 10.
+These programs aim to show students the many exciting training, work and career possibilities in their future.
+The educational programs and master classes will inspire and engage students through interactive learning, using leading-edge technology and teaching programs focused on discovery, innovation and learning by inquiry.

 Years 11 and 12

-The Tech Schools provide enrichment and extension courses, and offer access to higher education through master classes for students in Years 11 and 12.
-Learning advanced technology and essential employability skills will also be important to ensure students are equipped for the jobs of today and tomorrow.
+Tech Schools provide enrichment and extension courses.
+Master classes offer access to higher education.
+Learning advanced technology and essential employable skills ensures students are equipped for the jobs of today and tomorrow.

 Tech Schools STEM/Future Industries Advisory Panel